 So you have a beautiful, sleek, sophisticated “fishing net” ready to snare your catch as it passes, by which we include omnichannel opportunities, advertising, triggered response opportunities for email, marketing and promotional email offers and incentives, personalised content on your site for each viewer, or a fantastic distribution facility that can have the product on their doorstep in 24 hours.

 You, as opposed to any of your competitors, have the benefit of their buying history.
-The two elements combined, show a unique profile that a clever predictive analytics algorithm can use to rank every SKU on your site, in order of what products that person will buy, but for it being offered to them.
+The two elements combined, show a unique profile that a clever AI Machine learning hyper-personalisation solution can use to rank every SKU on your site, in order of what products that person will buy, but for it being offered to them.

-Now flip that on it’s head and consider it from the customer perspective.
+Now flip that on its head and consider it from the customer’s perspective.
 What will be the effect of showing them what they want, when they want it?
 No hullabaloo, no shouting, not waving your arms around in an attempt to attract their attention, no subversion of what they would otherwise have done.
 It amounts to the ultimate expression of customer appreciation.